rc1/HackneySwingersClub/README.md

 # Hackney Swingers Club @ Hackney Wicked Festival

 If you want to run it, you will need node.js and GStreamer installed.
-To instal on a mac, presuming you have homebrew installed – do this in the terminal:
+To install on a mac, presuming you have homebrew installed – do this in the terminal:

     brew install nodejs gstreamer gst-plugins-base gst-libav gst-plugins-good gst-plugins-bad gst-plugins-ugly